Pro Bono Case Opportunities for Volunteer Attorneys

-Acceptance of a case will allow you full access to case materials through the Project website.
-When accepting a referral, you are agreeing to assist the servicemember to reach a resolution of his or her civil legal issue without charge.
-Whatever casefile creation, timekeeping, retainer agreement, or any other requirement of your firm when accepting a case is your own responsibility.
-The Project itself requires only that you indicate completion of specified case milestones through the website and provide certain pieces of case-closure information once you complete the case.
-The reporting requirements through the Project website are minimal and will require only a few minutes of your time.
+When accepting a case, you are agreeing to assist the servicemember to reach a resolution of his or her civil legal issue without charge.
+Whatever case file creation, timekeeping, retainer agreement, or any other requirement of your firm when accepting a case is your own responsibility.
+After accepting a case, you will receive an email from the Project every three months that will request a brief update on the status of the case and, if it is complete, a request for a short summary of the result and the number of pro bono hours that you dedicated to helping the client.
+The reporting requirements through the Project are minimal and will require only a few minutes of your time.

 - I am a pro bono coordinator in a large law firm.
 How can I get my pro bono attorneys involved in the Project?